Accounts with financial institutions

 An employed person who usually works less than 35 hours per week.

-When all households or people in the population are ranked from the lowest to the highest on the basis of some characteristic such as their household income, they can then be divided into equal sized groups.
+When all households or persons in the population are ranked from the lowest to the highest on the basis of some characteristic such as their household income, they can then be divided into equal sized groups.
 Division into 100 groups gives percentiles.
 The highest value of the characteristic in the tenth percentile is denoted P10.
 The median or the top of the 50th percentile is denoted P50.
 P20, P80 and P90 denote the highest values in the 20th, 80th and 90th percentiles.
 Ratios of values at the top of selected percentiles, such as P90/P10, are often called percentile ratios.

 Percentile ratios summarise the relative distance between two points in a distribution.
 To illustrate the full spread of the income distribution, the percentile ratio needs to refer to points near the extremes of the distribution, for example, the P90/P10 ratio.
 The P80/P20 ratio better illustrates the magnitude of the range within which the income of the majority of households falls.
 The P80/P50 and P50/P20 ratios focus on comparing the ends of the income distribution with the midpoint.